USEPA/USEEIO/README.md

 USEEIO: A New and Transparent United States Environmentally-Extended Input-Output Model.
 Journal of Cleaner Production 158:308-318. http://dx.doi.org/10.1016/j.jclepro.2017.04.150

+## Installation and Use
+Please see the [wiki](https://github.com/USEPA/USEEIO/wiki) pages for instructions.

 ## Citation
 If you use this framework to develop models that are then published, please cite the use of the framework in the following manner.
 Include the version  the version used: